MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-pauto.md

 ms.reviewer: angieandrews
 ---

-# Use the GPT text generation model in Power Automate (preview)
+# Use the text generation model in Power Automate (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-GPT (Generative Pre-trained Transformer) models are a type of natural language processing model.
+Text generation is powered by Azure OpenAI Service, which is built on Generative Pre-trained Transformer (GPT) technology.
+GPT models are a type of natural language processing model.
 GPT models are trained on a large body of content to generate human-like text from a prompt.
 When you combine them with workflow automation, you can use AI models like GPT to automate a variety of tasks.
 For example, you can build workflows to automatically generate drafts of emails, customer service responses, and product descriptions.
 You can also use them to generate scripts that allow customer service agents to respond quickly to customer inquiries.

 > [!IMPORTANT]
 >